Vchitect/SEINE/README.md

 ## License
 The code is licensed under Apache-2.0, model weights are fully open for academic research and also allow **free** commercial usage.
-To apply for a commercial license, please contact us by our [email](vchitect@pjlab.org.cn).
+To apply for a commercial license, please contact vchitect@pjlab.org.cn.